Alex Marshall (actor and director): Work

 Beginning her career as an actress, Marshall had many roles in theatre and television productions.
-In 1966 she appeared on stage as Audrey Johnson in Countercrime, a play directed by Hugh Goldie, a production later recorded for television.
-From 1969 to 1974 she was a storyteller for BBC Television’s Jackanory.
+In 1966, appeared on stage as Audrey Johnson in Countercrime, a play directed by Hugh Goldie, a production later recorded for television.
+From 1969 to 1974, she was a storyteller for BBC Television’s Jackanory.
 In 1970, she appeared on stage again, in Keep Out, Love in Progress by Walter Hall, taking the lead, opposite Robert Gillespie.

 In the BBC serial of Jude the Obscure (1971), Marshall took the leading role of Arabella Donn, a pig-keeper’s daughter who seduces and marries Jude.
 Reviewing the production in Life, John Leonard found that “Alex Marshall as Arabella steals the series”.

 Marshall abandoned her acting career in 1974, having made more than three hundred appearances on television over the previous ten years, to become a television director.
 She commented to Des Wilson, for an article in The Observer, that her income had arrived at £5,000 a year, but she was disillusioned.
 She explained: